KIT-IAI/SDM_Plugin_crrem_pathway/README.md

 # CRREM Pathway
 [CRREM (Carbon Risk Real Estate Monitor)](https://crrem.org/) provides science-based decarbonization pathways for the real estate sector.
 It enables the assessment of CO2 emissions from buildings and their adjustment to the targets of the Paris Climate Agreement.

 The CRREM plugin for [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer) displays the CRREM pathways provided via the [NaiS database](https://github.com/KIT-IAI/SDM_NaiS-DB).
-Based on existing georeferences, the available data is retrieved from the NaiS database and displayed in a dialogue.
-Where possible, the required parameters are derived from the data in the 3D building model.
-Missing values can be added, and existing values can be overwritten.
+If the required values and a valid georeference of a building are available, the corresponding CREMM path is automatically retrieved from the NaiS database and displayed in a simple chart.
+Missing values can be added manually and existing values overwritten if necessary.

 Supported data models are:
 * CityGML / CityGML Energy ADE - Geography Markup Language
 * gbXML - Green Building XML
 * IFC - Industry Foundation Classes

-If the georeference can be interpreted correctly, the available data is automatically retrieved from the NaiS database.
+> [!NOTE]
+> This plugin was developed as a functional test for the NaiS database and is not intended as a substitute for professional tools.
+It cannot perform a cost-benefit analysis, nor is it designed to generate a results report.

 ## Dependencies